Dinamush/InternetComputingProj/README.md

   - Ministry announcements

 - **Support Features**
-  - FAQ section
+  - FAQ page with answers to common questions.
-  - Help Center
+  - Help Center with troubleshooting and contact information.
-  - Contact information
+  - Updated navigation and link structure across all pages.
+  - Functional search that directs users to results.

 ## File Structure